Configuration Reference

 Important Notes:

-- Hub Route: Fixed at
+- Hub Route: When mapped by

 - Performance Impact: Enabling